 The first step to creating an Instagram ad is to link your Instagram account to your Facebook page.
-You only need to this once.
+You only need to do this once.

-Visit the Settings for your Facebook page and click on “Instagram Ads.”
+Visit the Page Settings for your Facebook Business page and click on Instagram in the left column.

 Step 2: Create an Instagram ad campaign

 After you’ve linked your Instagram account to your Facebook page, it’s time to head over to the Ads Manager and create your first campaign.
 If you already create Facebook ads, much of this process will be familiar to you.

 In the Ads Manager, click on the Campaigns tab and then the + Create button near the top left corner of the screen.

 Next, choose your campaign objective.
 Remember, only brand awareness, reach, video views, conversions, app installs, lead generation and traffic objectives are compatible with Instagram Stories ads.